casualsnek/waydroid_script/README.md

 After waydroid has finished booting, open terminal and switch to directory where "main.py" is located then run:

     sudo python3 main.py google
 Copy the returned numeric ID, then open ["https://google.com/android/uncertified/?pli=1"](https://google.com/android/uncertified/?pli=1).
 Enter the ID and register it.
-Wait for 10-20 minutes for device to get registered.
+Wait 10-20 minutes for device to get registered.
 Then clear Google Play Service's cache and try logging in!

 ## Install Magisk